-"I got to see another side of his character," says the Dutch photographer of his troubled neighbour; Hornstra is selling copies of his self-published book at Polycopies
+"I got to see another side of his character," says the Dutch photographer of his troubled neighbour and the subject of his latest book

 Rob Hornstra moved to Ondiep in Utrecht in 2004, soon after his graduation from the Dutch city’s art academy.
 This is an archetypal working-class neighbourhood, where stark architecture and troubled residents contrast with the picturesque city centre, with its canals and gabled houses.
 Ondiep is both close to and far from that hub of bustling bars and restaurants.
 Why on earth did Hornstra opt to live here?